 How Long Can a Workers Comp Claim Stay Open?

-Whether you’re a CEO of a large corporation or a business owner of a newly established company, it’s important that you know the answer to the question, “how long can a workers comp claim stay open?”
-While some plans allow for claims to stay open indefinitely, it is in most cases more beneficial to keep the process short and quick.
+Whether you’re a CEO of a large corporation or a business owner of a newly established company, it’s crucial that you know the answer to the question, “how long can a workers’ comp claim stay open?”
+While some plans allow for claims to stay open indefinitely, it is, in most cases, more beneficial to keep the process short and quick.

 - Medical expenses

 - Lost wages